jtc268/Interactive-Lab-Hub/Final_Project/README.md

 ## Lumineer

 TL;DR?
-Skip Straight to the Videos below.
+Skip Straight to the Video Index below.
 Otherwise, check out the docs and process!

 ## Video Index
 - Full demo https://youtu.be/7WhpFnoeqFg